East Coast Track Stars Shine Through New Year’s Weekend with Fast Times at 43rd Annual Colgate Women’s Games

-BROOKLYN, N.Y., Jan.
-3, 2017 (SEND2PRESS NEWSWIRE) — Pratt Institute — Thousands of young athletes and their families and friends spent New Year’s Weekend 2016/17 at the 43rd annual Colgate Women’s Games.
-The nation’s largest women’s amateur track and field series featured some of the East Coast’s best talent continuing to set a fast pace for the indoor track season.
+BROOKLYN, N.Y., Jan 03, 2017 (SEND2PRESS NEWSWIRE) -- Thousands of young athletes and their families and friends spent New Year's Weekend 2016/17 at the 43rd annual Colgate Women's Games.
+The nation's largest women's amateur track and field series featured some of the East Coast's best talent continuing to set a fast pace for the indoor track season.

 In the High School division Friday, Iantha Wright of St. Johns Prep in Queens won the 55m with a personal best race time of 7:11.
 The Colgate Women's Games' 2015 High School champion sprinter also won the 200m in 25.74.
 Sophia Myers of Queens High School won the 55MH in 8.27.
 Both of these Junior Olympic champions achieved more than a dozen first-place wins in a wide variety of events through the outdoor season as well.
 Fourteen year-old Junior Olympic champion New Jersey's Athing Mu of Trenton Central High School, fresh off two personal records at the Jersey City Armory this month, scored another double win placing first in the 400m in 58.49 and the 800m in 2:19.7.